vpidev/database-migrations-guide/LocalDevelopment.md

 END
 ```

-We are now ready to run the migration script.
+After we save it we are ready to run the migration script.
 Due to how RoundhousE is designed it will first run the scripts in the `up` folder that it hasn't run before and then run the scripts in the `sprocs` folder.
 This means we know our migration will run the `CREATE TABLE` and `CREATE PROCEDURE` before running the `ALTER PROCEDURE`.

 To run RoundhousE we need to run the `LOCAL.DBDeployment.bat` file located in the root of the folder.